Staff Positions Available

 Our staff members will be responsible for the emotional and physical safety and welfare of more than 700 campers.
 We hire staff who are able to focus on safety, be positive role models, and facilitate personal growth and fun for our campers.

 - At least 18 years old

-- Completed one year of college or training in Adventure Treks’ Leadership Summit program
+- Completed one year of college, a gap year, or training in Adventure Treks’ Leadership Summit program

 - Previous experience working with children

 - Passion for working in the outdoors

 - Ability to work with little time off and limited personal time

 Live in a cabin with 8–10 campers as their mentor, role model, hero, and friend.
 Cabin counselors are responsible for the physical and emotional safety, comfort, hygiene, social interaction, program participation, and overall success of their campers.
 We have two different kinds of cabin counselors: general counselor and activity counselor.